tenzir/tenzir/apps/README.md

 VAST - Integrations
 ================================

-Under this section, we provide various integrations and example implementations with VAST.
+Under this section, we provide various integrations and example implementations with `VAST`.

 Available integrations:
 * TheHive